The X-Files Collectible Card Game: Gameplay

 The X-Files Collectible Card Game is played between two players using constructed decks of cards representing characters, equipment, events, and locations derived from the television show.
 At the onset of the game, each player selects one of the 41 possible X-File cards and places it face-down.
 The game's objective is to be the first player to correctly ascertain the identity of their opponent's secret X-File card.
 To gather clues about the facedown X-File card, players allocate a Team of Agent cards to investigate Sites.
 If the Team of Agents can successfully fulfill the Site investigation requirements, they may ask a characteristic question about the opponent's X-File card (ex.
 "Is your X-File's Affiliation Alien?" or "Is your X-File's Motive Survival?").
 Players can attempt to hinder their opponent's investigation by playing Events, Bluffs, and Adversary cards from their own constructed Bureau Decks.

+The X-Files Collectible Card Game can be played using either the Basic or Advanced gameplay procedures.
+Each starter deck includes two detailed manuals: the Official Rules and Procedures Manual for basic gameplay and the Advanced Rules and Procedures Manual for advanced gameplay.
+Key differences between Basic and Advanced gameplay are that Agent and Adversary game effects, Resource and Conspiracy Pools, and combat are only applicable to Advanced gameplay.
+Each round, or turn, in the game is composed of seven phases: Briefing, Healing, Requisition, Deployment, Case Assignment, Investigation, and Debriefing.